jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 * ~39:10 What can a short term Project Maintainer do for a software project?
 * ~43:20 How many maintainers did the pip project have in 2017?
 How many do they have now in 2020?
 Are they paid developers?
 * ~44:44 If pip is one of the most important tool chains in the industry -- who funds its development/maintenance?
-* ~46:40 What is the programing language that Python is written in?
+* ~46:40 What is the programming language that Python is written in?
 * ~53:10 What is the tip for what not to do with pip on Linux?
 * ~55:15 What is the website (URL) to keep up with Python language announcements?